HL7/bulk-data/spec/export/index.md

 #### Response - Error Status

 - HTTP status code of ```5XX```
-- The server MUST return a FHIR OperationOutcome resource in JSON format
+- The server SHALL return a FHIR OperationOutcome resource in JSON format
 - Even if some of the requested resources cannot successfully be exported, the overall export operation MAY still succeed.
-In this case, the `Response.error` array of the completion response MUST be populated (see below) with one or more files in ndjson format containing FHIR `OperationOutcome` resources to indicate what went wrong.
+In this case, the `Response.error` array of the completion response SHALL be populated (see below) with one or more files in ndjson format containing FHIR `OperationOutcome` resources to indicate what went wrong.

 #### Response - Complete Status